scc-digitalhub/docs/sdk/docs/reference/runtimes/modelserve/overview.md

 run.invoke(json=json)
 ```

-See [how to](how-to.md) for detailed instructions on deploying different types of models.
+See the [ModelServe execution model](../../../explanations/runtimes/modelserve-execution.md) for supported model-serving actions.
 See [Examples](examples.md) for code samples.